Chile to re-write Pinochet-era constitution in win for protesters

 "Above all, we must focus on the goal of reconfiguring the social contract, which has arisen as a fundamental demand of our citizens," Blumel told a news conference on Sunday night.

-The announcement from President Sebastian Pinera's center-right government was made after three weeks of protests over a hike in metro fares that have descended into arson, riots and looting.
+The announcement from President Sebastian Pinera's center-right government follows three weeks of protests sparked by a hike in metro fares.

-At least 20 people have been killed, while businesses have suffered billions of dollars in damages and Santiago's public transport system has been hobbled.
+The demonstrations have sometimes devolved into arson, riots and looting, leaving at least 20 dead and wreaking billions of dollars in damages to public infrastructure and private business.
+Santiago's public transport system has been hobbled.

-A new consitution has repeatedly arisen as a central demand of protesters.
+A new constitution has repeatedly arisen as a central demand of protesters.
 Critics have long said the existing document, written and approved during General Augusto Pinochet's 1973-1990 military dictatorship, lacks legitimacy.

+Chile's communist party said in a statement the Pinera administration had still not gone far enough, demanding a referendum even before the process begins so the "people can determine the mechanism for drafting the new Constitution."

+On Monday, Pinera's spokeswoman Karla Rubilar held firm on the importance of routing the process through lawmakers.

 Opponents of the overhaul say the current charter has been a pillar of stability for Chile, among the region's strongest and most investor-friendly economies.